-Sweet, soft textured apples are not what one should use for an apple pie filling.
-Rather, the apple should be crisp and tart.
-Honeycrisp, Jazz, Granny Smith, and Pink Lady are all great choices for apple pie filling.
+Your apples should be crisp and tart for the best apple pie filling.
+Honeycrisp, Jazz, Granny Smith, and Pink Lady are all great choices for homemade apple pie filling from scratch.
 Steer clear of apples such as Golden Delicious, Gala and Red Delicious.

 HOMEMADE APPLE PIE CRUST

-Homemade apple pie crust is noticeably different.
-It’s flakier, it’s more flavorful, and it’s what is going to set your Homemade Apple Pie apart from the rest.
+Nothing beats homemade apple pie crust — it’s flakier, more flavorful, and it’s going to set your Homemade Apple Pie apart from the rest.

 HOW TO MAKE HOMEMADE PIE CRUST

-- If you want a bakery-quality muffin at home, Apple Crumble Muffins are a must!
-A brown-sugar cinnamon muffin, with bits of soft, sweet apples running and a buttery crumble topping.
+- Apple Crumble Muffins are a brown-sugar cinnamon muffin, with bits of soft, sweet apples running through the batter and a buttery crumble topping.

 - Apple Pudding is a decadently moist apple cake, with a gooey cinnamon apple topping that is out of this world!
 It’s quick and easy to whip up and tastes just like bread pudding!